Skip to content

 Screenshot showing the Amp MCP server configuration interface

 Amp automatically loads your Gram-hosted MCP server.
-You can now interact with the Push Advisor API through natural language prompts like:
+You can now interact with the Taskmaster API through natural language prompts like:

 Screenshot showing Amp successfully calling the deployment vibes check